Frequently, and infrequently, asked questions.

 A / The Maya Beach Hotel collects fresh rainwater, treats it with cholorine and runs it through filters.
 We also purchase potable water from a reliable private source and that is also run through our hotel’s purification system.
 If you prefer bottled water, it is readily available in the hotel and at local shops.
+Note: we

 Q / Are there bugs?

 A / Sandflies (no see’ums) and mosquitoes are sometimes present in the Maya Beach area, but well-maintained beaches do help keep the bugs at bay.
 DEET-based repellents work well to repel mosquitoes and sandflies, and other products like Avon Skin-So-Soft’s Bug Guard are also popular repellents for sandflies.
 If you are extremely sensitive to insect stings or bites, you will probably prefer to sleep in an air-conditioned room with the windows closed.
 The Maya Beach Hotel maintains our beach and facilities in ways that control flying insects, but it is a natural, subtropical environment.
 At times there are other insects but they are rarely a nuisance in maintained areas.